rust-lang/rust/text/0000-impl-specialization.md

 incomplete: from the above code, you *cannot* assume that `T: Add<T>` for any `T: Clone`, because no such complete impl has been provided.

-With partial impls, defaulted items in traits are just sugar for a partial blanket impl:
+Defaulted items in traits are just sugar for a default blanket impl:

 ```rust
 trait Iterator {